pietern/hrwb-antenna-analyzer/README.md

 ## Why

-The original firmware is not responsive to button pressed (it can take many seconds before there is feedback to pressing a button) and doesn't hook up the mode button.
+The original firmware is not very responsive to button presses (it can take many seconds before there is feedback to pressing a button) and doesn't hook up the mode button.
 I wanted to fix these issues, learn about the AD9850 chip, and have some fun hacking it all up.